lrgresearch/gpaw-tools/README.md

  * If you have CIF file but want to use Atoms method you can use `CIF-to-ASE/ciftoase.py` to convert your CIF files to ASE Atoms.
  * If you use Atoms method, change the name of `gpawsolve.py` to your simulation name like `graphene7x7-Fe-onsite32.py`.
 The naming will be used for naming of all output/result files.
  * If you use CIF file as an input, name of the input file will be used for naming of all output/result files.
+ * **Performance note:** When you want to use `gpawsolve.py` as a script, you can copy `gpawsolve.py` to your working folder where your config file and input file are ready.
+You must rename `gpawsolve.py` to something else like `gpawsolve1.py` or `gs-graphene.py`, something you like and then you can now run `gpaw -P<core> python gpawsolve1.py <args>` type command.
+Initializing with gpaw command in your system will give you better parallel computing, therefore shorter computation times.
+Initialization with gpaw can not be done when `gpawsolve.py` is used as command, because of the structure of initialization of Gpaw, as we know.
+If you know a solution from the point of view of gpaw-tools, please use issues to discuss or pull request for a solution.

  #### How to run?
  Change `<core_number>` with core numbers/threads to use.
 For getting a maximum performance from your PC you can use `total number of cores(or threads) - 1`. or `total RAM/2Gb` as a `<core_number>`